accurate-driven/python-monitoring/BUILD.md

 python build.py
 ```

 This will create a single executable file in the `dist/` directory.
-On Windows, the script extracts the default application icon automatically so the executable uses the normal system icon.

 ### Option 2: Using PyInstaller directly